-13 See Employee's petition for Appeal at p.
-3.
+13 See Employee's petition for Appeal.

-15 District of Columbia Public Schools' Brief at 2-3 (March 7, 2012).
+17 District of Columbia Public Schools' Brief at 2-3 (March 7, 2012).
 School-based personnel constituted a separate competitive area from nonschool-based personnel and are precluded from competing with school-based personnel for retention purposes.

-Spingarn.
-One of those positions did not survive the instant RIF.
-Employee was the lowest ranked ET-15 English Teacher stationed at Spingarn.
+Here, Spingarn was identified as a competitive area and ET-15 Counselor was determined to be the competitive level in which Employee competed.
+According to the Retention Register provided by Agency, there were four (4) other ET-15 Counselors stationed at Spingarn.
+Two of those positions did not survive the instant RIF.
+According to the aforementioned retention register, Employee tied with another colleague for the lowest rank ET-15 Counselor stationed at Spingarn.
 Accordingly, her position was abolished as part of the instant RIF.

-Employee was not the only English Teacher within her competitive level and was therefore required to compete with other similarly situated employees in one round of lateral competition.
+Employee was not the only ET-15 Counselor within her competitive level and was therefore required to compete with other similarly situated employees in one round of lateral competition.
 According to Title 5, DCMR § 1503.2 et al.: